 If two candidates get the same total score.
 Certain steps are taken for tie-breaking during the preparation of the merit list.
 These are as follows:-

-NTA (National Testing Agency) has announced the final result of JEE Main 2022 Session 2 on August 8th, 2022.
+NTA (National Testing Agency) will announce the final result of JEE Main 2023 Session 2 in April 2023.
 The testing agency first released the provisional cutoff and answer keys, and after a few days, the final cutoff and results were released.

 |300-281||100 - 99.99989145||1 - 20|

 |250 - 262||99.977205 - 99.988819||210 - 85|